The Radio Counterpart to the Fast X-ray Transient EP240414a: Discussion

 \subsection{Basic considerations}

 We begin with a general discussion of the radio properties of EP240414a in the context of other classes of extragalactic radio transients, particularly (relativistic) supernovae, fast blue optical transients, tidal disruption events (both thermal and relativistic), and gamma-ray bursts both long and short (these comparisons can be appreciated graphically by referring to \Cref{fig:radio_lc}).
 The observed peak 3 GHz specific luminosity of EP240414a is $\gtrsim3\times10^{30}\,\rm{erg}\,\rm{s}^{-1}\,\rm{Hz}^{-1}$ and occurs at $T\sim T_{0}+20\,\rm{d}$ in the rest frame of the explosion.
 The timing of this peak is significantly earlier than for the radio counterparts to the luminous fast X-ray transients (LFBOTs), which typically peak closer to 100 days post explosion in the GHz range and at luminosities closer to $10^{30}\,\rm{erg}\,\rm{s}^{-1}\,\rm{Hz}^{-1}$ \citep[e.g.][]{margutti2019,ho2019,ho2020,bright2022,coppejans2020}.
-An exception to this is the FBOT ZTF19abvkwla, which peaked close to $10^{30}\,\rm{erg}\,\rm{s}^{-1}\,\rm{Hz}^{-1}$ and at an uncertain peak time before 100 days post discovery \cite{ho2020}.
-This can be seen as highest luminosity green line in \Cref{fig:radio_lc}.
+An exception to this is the FBOT ZTF19abvkwla, which peaked close to $10^{30}\,\rm{erg}\,\rm{s}^{-1}\,\rm{Hz}^{-1}$ and at an uncertain peak time before 100 days post discovery \citep{ho2020}.
+This can be seen as highest luminosity green line in \Cref{fig:radio_lc} and makes the association between FXTs and FBOTs hard to rule out.

 The peak luminosity of EP240414a also exceeds both regular and relativistic core-collapse supernovae by at least an order of magnitude.
 In a survey of almost 300 supernovae (including a range of different classifications) \citet{bietenholz2021} found a peak specific radio luminosity of $10^{25.5\pm1.6}\,\rm{erg}\,\rm{s}^{-1}\,\rm{Hz}^{-1}$ (including non-detections), with the brightest source in the entire sample having a peak specific luminosity of $\sim10^{29}\,\rm{erg}\,\rm{s}^{-1}\,\rm{Hz}^{-1}$.
-This is also consistent with the peak luminosity of radio emission from superluminous supernovae \citep{margutti2023}, although radio detections of SLSNe are uncommon.
+EP240414a is also more luminous at radio frequencies than all radio-detected superluminous supernovae \citep[SLSN;][]{margutti2023,eftekhari2021}, although radio detections of SLSNe are uncommon, especially at early times.